nosilver4u/ewww-image-optimizer/readme.txt

 = 6.1.4 =
 * changed: better handling for API quotas
+* fixed: picture elements not parsed when using JS WebP with Lazy Load
 * fixed: bundled tools don't work if the binary/tool directory is mounted on a filesystem separate from wp-content/

 = 6.1.3 =